jonjohnsontc/cautious-umbrella-bare-blog/content/posts/drag-queens-and-godot.md

 </details>
 I spent some time deliberating how I would build out the game, before deciding on using the Godot Engine v4.
 The balance of approachability, and iteration speed with GDScript, along with the ability to compile to mobile and PC/Mac targets won me over :hugging_face.

-[^1]:Writeup coming soon
-[^2]:I'm also not making this with the queens explicit permission, though I'd like to think if I build something of interest, perhaps it's something that could get packaged and sold to serve the queens :raised_hands: :queen:.
+[^1]:I'm also not making this with the queens explicit permission, though I'd like to think if I build something of interest, perhaps it's something that could get packaged and sold to serve the queens :raised_hands: :queen:.